by: Kimberly Davis

 - Survival, Evasion, Resistance & Escape (SERE): 3 weeks

-Phase III- approx. 9 to 48 weeks (depending on MOS assignment), 2 weeks of assigned language training
+Phase III- approx. 9 to 48 weeks (depending on MOS assignment) plus two weeks of assigned language training

 - Engineer Sergeant Course (18C): approx. 15 weeks